 Children are not allowed to hurt themselves, to hurt others, or to damage property.
+In these cases, parents/guardians will be asked to come in to discuss strategies with the teaching team/Management.

-Parent Involvement Discipline Policy
+Parent/Guardian Involvement Discipline Policy

-When a parent is present in the child's school environment, it is the responsibility of the parent to take any necessary disciplinary action or redirection for his or her own child.
-Staff members are not responsible for disciplining children when the parent is present.
-Staff members may alert the parent to any situation that needs attention for their child.
+When a parent/guardian is present in the child's school environment, it is their responsibility to take any necessary disciplinary action or redirection for his or her own child.
+Staff members are not responsible for disciplining children when the parent/guardian is present.
+Staff members may alert the parent/guardian to any situation that needs attention for their child

-Some areas of the school are not intended for children to be in.
-The staff room, office, kitchen, staff washroom, and hallways are occasionally used for meetings, temporary storage of boxes, broken equipment, or resource materials.
+Some areas of the school are not intended for children to be in, such as the kitchen, staff washroom and other areas.
+The staff room, office, and hallways are occasionally used for meetings, temporary storage of boxes, broken equipment, or resource materials.
 Children are welcome in these areas, but a parent/guardian must stay with them.